 - Low KD and high KEI should (in theory) be ‘easy’ to rank for.

-- High KD and high KEI should be difficult to rank for, but if you succeed to rank, it will probably be very valuable (or profitable).
+- High KD and high KEI should be difficult to rank for, but if you succeed in ranking, it will probably be very valuable (or profitable).

 Connecting Google GSC, Analytics, and Keyword Planner